DorukTaneli/decision-trees/README.txt

 wifi_db/clean_dataset.txt: clean dataset with correct room labels for each reading. wifi_db/noisy_dataset.txt: noisy dataset with some incorrect room labels for some readings.

-One of the trees as example visualization from the cross-validations: clean.png:		clean data, unpruned clean-pruned.png:	clean data, pruned noisy.png:		noisy data, unpruned noist-pruned.png:	noisy data, pruned
+Average CM - *:	Average confusion matrices for relevant cross-validations

+example-tree-*:	Visualizations of one of the trees from the relevant cross-validations

+all-data-*:	Visualizations for models trained on the entire dataset

 BEFORE RUNNING THE CODE